kowalpaulina/Library/README.md

-## README for the BucketList Application using MEAN Stack
+## README for the Library Application using MEAN Stack

-This is a simple bucket list application that lets you create, view and delete your bucketlist items.
-This is an example to demostrate setting up a project using MEAN stack.
+This is a library application.

 You need node, mongodb and angular-cli to use this project.
 To install, run